HuangLan-AI/BlackjackGame_RL/README.md

 ## Game Rules
 The game is based on traditional Blackjack rules, with some adjustments for card counting and betting:
-- Card Values: Number cards count as their face value, Jack, Queen, and King count as 10, and Aces can be counted as 1 or 11.
+- **Card Values**: Number cards count as their face value, Jack, Queen, and King count as 10, and Aces can be counted as 1 or 11.
-- Blackjack: A player total of 21 with the first two cards is a Blackjack.
+- **Blackjack**: A player total of 21 with the first two cards is a Blackjack.
 The player wins unless the dealer also has a Blackjack, in which case a tie occurs.
-- Dealer Behavior: The dealer must draw cards if their hand value is a soft 17 (includes an Ace) or hard 16 or lower.
+- **Dealer Behavior**: The dealer must draw cards if their hand value is a soft 17 (includes an Ace) or hard 16 or lower.
-- Hi-Lo Counting System: Cards are counted as:
+- **Hi-Lo Counting System**: Cards are counted as:
     - +1 for low cards (2, 3, 4, 5, 6)
     - 0 for neutral cards (7, 8, 9)
     - -1 for high cards (10, Jack, Queen, King, Ace)